ashkonf/PageRank/README.md

 4.  **maxIterations**: The number of iterations after which power iteration will be terminated even if it has not yet converged.

 Note that elements of "transitionWeights" need not be probabilities (meaning its rows need not be normalized), and the random surfer probabilities should not be incorporated into it.
 The "powerIteration" function will perform normalization and integration of the random surfer probabilities.

+##### Return value:

+This function returns a pandas series whose keys are node names and whose values are the corresponding steady state probabilities.
+This series can be treated as a dict.

 ### Dependencies